 Author: Michael Pollan

-When I saw Michael Pollan’s Audible Original about caffeine in my monthly free download queue, I knew that I absolutely had to listen to it.
+When I saw Michael Pollan’s Audible Original Caffeine: How Caffeine Created the Modern World in my monthly free download queue, I knew that I absolutely had to listen to it.
 My interest is two part: since the age of five I’ve been drinking coffee.
 I kept up with this until into my late 20s when my daily six plus cups alongside a few sodas started causing me health issues.
 I still adore coffee and caffeine of any kind, yet as I age, I have discovered that my long-time comfort of caffeine-oriented drinks no longer sits well with me.
 Why is this, and why do I still crave caffeine and find ways to introduce it (in more guarded amounts) into the complexity of my daily rituals?
 Is there some secret to getting my body back to its comfortable tolerance?
 Pollan address most of this and more, giving the audiences a brief introduction to the history, cultural importance, and structural components of caffeine in this Audible Original, which is less a book (it is only a few hours long) and more a feature article/essay.

 Like a feature article, the story starts personal.
 While doing a write-up on the history and effects of caffeine, Pollan decided abstinence was key.
 This, as any longtime Starbucks fanatic knows, is a recipe for disaster; when Pollan’s caffeine fix departed, his muse went with it.
 Throughout the researched portion and reporting, Pollan dips back into his daily life – his new lack of focus and drive, his craving for the ritual fulfilled only by buying that daily cup of coffee.
 And so, as Pollan devolves we conversely experience the evolution of coffee from the discovery of the coffee bean to its effect on culture.
 Caffeine, also in chocolate and tea, has its place but coffee leads the cultural shift with its megadose of what Pollan notes is the only socially acceptable drug to give to your children.